Intro to Idol Culture

 What is a ‘kaigai’ or ‘overseas’ idol?

-Kaigai’ or ‘Overseas’ Idols are idol performers overseas with respect to Japan.
+Kaigai’ or ‘Overseas’ (海外) Idols are performers who refer to themselves as such because they are ‘overseas’ with respect to Japan.
 They are generally performers who admire and respect Japanese Idols and Idol Culture and want to share and promote said culture in their respective countries.
 This distinguishes idols from Japan and idols based in other countries performing in the style of J-pop idols outside of Japan.

 Example: Non-Sweet is a group of five girls based in Vancouver, Canada.
 Even when they perform in their own country or in the United States, they would be considered ‘kaigai’ because they are based outside of Japan.